asuozzo/airbnb-analysis/readme.md

 ### Reverse geocode the data
 Now we've got a truckload of Airbnb data, but ideally each Airbnb listing should have a city, county and state attached to it.
 The API returns the town that the host listed, which is not always correct — sometimes people list a nearby popular town so the listing shows up in searches.
 But we've also got a lat/lng point for each listing, which means we can reverse geocode the points using Google's geocode API.
 These points are jittered to protect the host's privacy, but unless the listing is right on a border it should get us the correct city, state and county.

-First, head to the Google API console and get yourself an API key ([instructions here](https://developers.google.com/maps/documentation/geocoding/get-api-key)).
+Before you run this script, head to the Google API console and get yourself an API key ([instructions here](https://developers.google.com/maps/documentation/geocoding/get-api-key)).
 Pop it into the `api_key` variable in `2-geocodedata.py`.

 Run the file, and you'll get a file of listings with geographic information in `output/all_withstate.json`.
 This doesn't always get all the listings.
 If you end up with a bunch of un-geocoded listings, comment out the `load_file` function and run the `fill_missing_towns` function on the geocoded file instead.